swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 the new data.

 The full labeling and retraining workflow is covered in Part 5.
-Close the drift-alert issue once you have routed the new production samples to that workflow.
+Close the drift-alert issue once you have decided to send the new samples there.

 ### Verify the chosen action